pro-utkarshM/CodeCredX/README.md

 ## Edge Case Handling

-SkillProof is designed to handle common resume inflation techniques and irregularities:
+CodeCredX is designed to handle common resume inflation techniques and irregularities:

 * Forked projects with minimal change are penalized
 * Copied templates are detected through similarity matching